ZuInnoTe/typescript-angular-example/README.md

 Note: Make sure that you have in your path the latest Node.js LTS version available.

-You can try out the app on [CodeSandbox](https://codesandbox.io/) and play live with the code: tbd
+You can try out the app on [CodeSandbox](https://codesandbox.io/) and play live with the code: https://codesandbox.io/p/github/ZuInnoTe/typescript-angular-example/

-his is how the demo app looks like in the browser:
+This is how the demo app looks like in the browser:

 ![Screenshot of Demo App](docs/img/demoapp.png)